oliviawestmacottssw/SSW.Rules.Content/rules/do-you-secure-your-wireless-connection/rule.md

 ---

 Wireless networks are everywhere now.
 You can't drive down the street without finding a network which is insecure.
 However, in an office environment, there is a lot more to lose than a bit of bandwidth.
-It is vital that wireless is kept secure.
+It is vital that wireless is kept secure.​

 WEP, No SSID broadcast, allowed MAC addresses are all OK but these are more home security.
 Figure: Bad example - the above settings are not suitable for a company's wireless access point